DellGEOS/idrac-telemetry-exporter/README.md

         replacement: <exporter ip address>:3355
 ```
 Because the exporter is pulling all the redfish reports for each scrape, it is recommended not to use a scrape interval lower than 2 minutes.
 Pulling all the redfish reports and processing them takes around 30 seconds, hence the recommended timeout value of 45 seconds.

+## Grafana Dashboard
+A Grafana dashboard was created to visualize the metrics pulled from the iDRAC Telemetry Streaming service.
+The json definition for the dashboard is included in the `grafana` directory of this repo.
+The json model can be imported to any Grafana installation.

 ## License